ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 The tiles outside the boundaries of the camera are not calculated and the  entities are not updated and drawed.

 ## Implementation
-What I aim to achive is implement a sorting whitout being too complicated.
-With just adding attributes to the tiles of the tileset, adding a function and a few more things you can forget about the code.
-This code generate a group of objects or entities that I like to call Assembles from any layer, without needing an exclusive layer to sort, and then use it to sort the sprites.
+What I aim to achive is implement a sorting as automatic as I tryed.
+This code generate a group of objects or entities that I like to call "assembles" from any layer, without needing an exclusive layer to sort, and then use it to sort the sprites.
 The sorting I tried to achieve can be represented in 5 layers:
 * The first one would be the basic map.
 * The second would be entities that are under the assembles, those entities will be sorted by position to render them correctly.